-- Norton: Trusted name in cybersecurity, 100% malware detection and removal rates.
+- 🥇 Norton: Trusted name in cybersecurity, 100% malware detection rate with immediate removal.
 You can start with the cheapest plan.

-For starters, anti-malware software is similar to an antivirus, but it’s not quite the same.
-Anti-malware programs fight all the attacks of modern cybercriminals, in addition to traditional viruses.
+For starters, anti-malware software, while similar to an antivirus, is not quite the same thing.
 Anti-malware software also protects against things like ransomware — which locks your device until you pay a ransom to the attacker — and spyware — which steals personal information from your computer.
-That said, many people use the term “antivirus” and “anti-malware” interchangeably, and most top cybersecurity companies offer full anti-malware protection with their antivirus products.

 Here’s a summary of the best anti-malware software: